rogdooley/OSEP-Code-And-Notes/Notes/Modules/08 Application Whitelisting.md

 By understanding how XSLT can be used to bypass AppLocker, you can better protect your systems by implementing more comprehensive security measures and monitoring.

-##### 8.5.2
-*Note:* `wmic` needed to be executed from cmd shell and not powershell Used the xsl stylesheet and copied in the DotNetToJscript code to get a reverse meterpreter shell.

-### TODO: Use Sliver to bypass Applocker restrictions

-Sliver is a post-exploitation framework often used in penetration testing and Red Team engagements.
-Bypassing AppLocker, a Windows feature designed to restrict which applications can run on a system, typically involves finding methods to execute code in a way that circumvents these restrictions.
-Below are some methods you can use with Sliver to bypass AppLocker restrictions.

 ### **Overview of AppLocker Bypass Techniques**

 AppLocker rules typically allow or block applications based on: